jayadityadev/active-directory/README.md

 > The Active Directory is now set up successfully.
 Take a snapshot of the VM, to avoid losing this state of the VM.

+### Joining the created domain from `Workstations/WS01`

+* Using PowerShell

+    ```ps
+    Add-Computer -DomainName xyz.com -Credential XYZ\Administrator -Force -Restart
+    ```

+    > Enter the password when prompted and the workstation will restart.

+* (Alternative) Can use GUI i.e. Settings > Accounts > Access work or school > Connect > Join local active directory domain.